FuelCell Energy Inc. (FCEL) Shares Up Despite Recent Market Volatility

 FCEL’s Market Performance

-The stock of FuelCell Energy Inc. (FCEL) has seen a -8.04% decrease in the past week, with a -11.46% drop in the past month, and a -15.34% fall in the past quarter.
-The volatility ratio for the week is 8.67%, and the volatility levels for the past 30 days are at 7.51% for FCEL.
-The simple moving average for the last 20 days is -7.61% for FCEL stock, with a simple moving average of -13.54% for the last 200 days.
+FCEL’s stock has seen a -7.44% decrease for the week, with a -15.13% drop in the past month and a 7.92% gain in the past quarter.
+The volatility ratio for the week is 6.37%, and the volatility levels for the past 30 days are at 7.27% for FuelCell Energy Inc. The simple moving average for the last 20 days is -10.37% for FCEL stock, with a simple moving average of -19.31% for the last 200 days.

 Analysts’ Opinion of FCEL